Yeats uses evocative language to create poetry that includes both personal reflection and public commentary.

 He begins the poem by publicly addressing the Irish poets, who he wants to send a message.
 ‘Irish poets, learn your trade, sing whatever is well made.’
 He also tells them to stick to the traditional structure of poems and not to try poems, ‘all out of shape from toe to top.’
 This means that they lack structure and that this is not how poets should work.
 When you consider the structure of ‘Easter 1916’ where Yeats used 16 lines in the first and third stanzas to represent the ‘16,’ and 24 lines in the second and fourth stanza to represent the rising beginning on the 24th of April, you can see how important structure is to him.

-He also accuses these new poets not using the correct structure of ‘unremembering hearts and heads,’ meaning that they are breaking from tradition and forgetting about the past.
+He tells us that these new poets have ‘unremembering hearts and heads,’ meaning that they are breaking from tradition and forgetting about the past.
 Yeats then tells his contemporaries what they should be writing about.
 ‘Sing the peasantry..and the hard riding country gentlemen.’
 Here we see the contrast created by Yeats, he is telling them to write about the poor and the rich.
 He tells them to write about monks and those who drink too much.
 He tells them to write poems about the men and women who sacrificed their lives in 700 years of heroic battle.
 He wants these people to be remembered in poems to highlight the fighting spirit of the Irish.

 The sixth verse of the poem sees a change in the tone with Yeats no longer commentating on Irish poets, instead reflecting on his own life and thinking about how he will be remembered when he is dead.
 He tells us that he wishes to be buried in Drumcliff in Sligo, ‘Under Ben Bulben’s head,’ and that he has a family link to the churchyard as ‘an ancestor was rector there.’